 Branding approaches include the following:

-- Family Branding – Under this branding approach new products are placed under the umbrella of an existing brand.
-The principle advantage of this approach is that it enables the organization to rapidly build market awareness and acceptance since the brand is already established and known to the market.
+- Family Branding – Under this branding approach, new products are placed under the umbrella of an existing brand.
+The principle advantage of this approach is that it enables the organization to rapidly build market awareness and acceptance of a new product, since the brand is already established and known to the market.
 But the potential disadvantage is that the market has already established certain perceptions of the brand.
 For instance, a company that sells low-end, lower priced products may have a brand that is viewed as an economy brand.
 This brand image may create customer confusion and hinder the company if they attempt to introduce higher-end, higher priced products using the same brand name.
 Additionally, with family branding any negative publicity that may occur for one product within a brand could spread to all other products that share the same name.

 - Co-Branding – This approach takes the idea of individual and family branding a step further.
 With co-branding a marketer seeks to partner with another firm, which has an established brand, in hopes synergy of two brands on a product is even more powerful than a single brand.
 The partnership often has both firms sharing costs but also sharing the gains.
 For instance, major credit card companies, such as Visa and MasterCard, offer co-branding options to companies and organizations.
-The cards carry the name of a co-branded organization (e.g., University name) along with the name of the issuing bank (e.g., Citibank) and the name of the credit card company.
+The cards carry the name of a co-branded organization (e.g., university name) along with the name of the issuing bank (e.g., Citibank) and the name of the credit card company.
 Besides tapping into awareness for multiple brands, the co-branding strategy is also designed to appeal to a larger target market, especially if each brand, when viewed separately, does not have extensive overlapping target markets with the other brand.
-Thus, co-branding allows both firms to tap into market segments where they did not previously have a strong position.
+Thus, co-branding allows all partners to tap into market segments where they did not previously have a strong position.

-- Private or Store Branding – Some suppliers are in the business of producing products for other companies including placing another company’s brand name on the product.
+- Private or Store Branding – Some suppliers are in the business of producing products for other companies, including placing another company’s brand name on the product.
 This is most often seen in the retail industry where stores or online sellers contract with suppliers to manufacture the retailer’s own branded products.
 In some cases the supplier not only produces product for the retailer’s brand but also markets their own brand so that store shelves will contain both brands.

-- Brand Licensing – Under brand licensing a contractual arrangement is created in which a company owning a brand name allows others to produce and supply products carrying the brand name.
+- Brand Licensing – Under brand licensing, a contractual arrangement is created in which a company owning a brand name allows others to produce and supply products carrying the brand name.
 This is often seen when a brand is not directly connected with a product category.
-For instance, several famous children’s characters, such as Sesame Street’s Elmo, have been licensed to toy and food manufacturers who market products using the branded character’s name and image.
+For instance, several famous children’s characters, such as Sesame Street’s Elmo, have been licensed to toy and food manufacturers, who market products using the branded character’s name and image.